 PU training required by August 2023

 As of 24 August 2023, training is required for professional and industrial users of products with a monomeric diisocyanate concentration of > 0.1%.
 Soudal has cooperated with PU Europe, the single European voice for the polyurethane (PUR/PIR) insulation industry together with ISOPA and ALIPA, the diisocyanate manufacturers’ industry associations, to prepare training material for use by its customers and all professional PU adhesive, sealant or foam users.
-An introduction video can be found here.

 The training does not replace or amend other health and safety requirements but is additional to them.
 To inform users of products involved, the training requirement should be mentioned on packaging as of 24 February 2022.